fenago/deep-learning-for-nlp/Lab Guides/chapter_09/Lab_5.md

 ```

 There are many more cleaning steps we could take and I leave them to your imagination.
-Next, let’s look at how we can manage a preferred vocabulary of tokens.
+Next, let's look at how we can manage a preferred vocabulary of tokens.

 Develop Vocabulary